 We’d recommend a prenatal vitamin to every expectant mother, and if you’re having twins you don’t need a specific type of vitamin.
 A standard prenatal vitamin will do the job.

 As always, talk to your healthcare professionals if you’re worried, or just want specific recommendations.
-As we always say, every pregnancy is different.
+As we always say, every pregnancy is different, especially with the different twin types.
 But if possible, look down this list and check off whatever you can, as much as you can.

 You’re going to be drinking more water, too.
 This is really important, especially in the second half of your pregnancy, because dehydration can contribute to premature labor, and considering that you’re having twins and are at greater risk of premature birth anyway, you don’t want to do anything else to push it.